 Knowledge management is a process of defining, capturing, organizing, evaluating, sharing, and retaining all organizational information assets.

-According to Research and Markets, the global knowledge management market will reach $1.1 trillion by 2026.
+According to Research and Markets, the global knowledge management market will reach $1.1 trillion by 2026 - a sign of how important it's becoming.

 The importance of knowledge management